wylie/wyliefisher/src/content/blog/2025-02-09-laptop-or-desktop.md

 ### Which is Best?

 Ultimately, it comes down to how I work best.
-My Mac Mini keeps me grounded and efficient, while a MacBook Pro would give me more flexibility.
+My Mini keeps me grounded and efficient, while a MacBook Pro would give me more flexibility.

-Maybe the best solution is both: keep my M1 Mac Mini for desk-based work and use a MacBook Pro when I need to work elsewhere.
+Maybe the best solution is both: keep my Mini for desk-based work and use a MacBook Pro when I need to work elsewhere.
 But for now, I'll keep dreaming of a setup where I can have the best of both worlds.

 And honestly, sticking with what I already have is probably the best choice for my wallet.
 A new laptop might sound tempting, but avoiding a big purchase and making the most of my current setup is a win in itself.